-In the year ending June 1, 2017, 119 economies implemented 264 total reforms across the different areas measured by Doing Business.
-Doing Business has recorded more than 2,900 regulatory reforms making it easier to do business since 2004.
+In the past year, Doing Business observed a peaking of reform activity worldwide.
+From June 2, 2017, to May 1, 2018, 128 economies implemented a record 314 regulatory reforms improving the business climate.
 Reforms inspired by Doing Business have been implemented by economies in all regions.
-The following are the reforms for Kuwait implemented since Doing Business 2008.
+The following are reforms implemented since Doing Business 2008.

-✓ = Doing Business reform making it easier to do business. 🗶 = Change making it more difficult to do business.
+\checkmark = Doing Business reform making it easier to do business. \times = Change making it more difficult to do business.